lizmat/IRC-Channel-Log/README.md

 =====================

 Copyright 2021 Elizabeth Mattijsen

+Source can be located at: https://github.com/lizmat/IRC-Channel-Log .
+Comments and Pull Requests are welcome.

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.